vodovorot-guides/vodovorot-guides.github.io/ele/raid.md

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} as needed for Glyph of Destruction and Seed of Extinction.
-- Spirit Wolf allows you to better navigate the mechanics from each relic.
-Earth Shield can offer HPS against constant damage (i.e. Hyperlight Spark, Glyph of Destruction, Withering Touch, and Aura of Dread).
+- {{ site.data.talent.spirit_wolf}} allows you to better navigate the mechanics from each relic. {{ site.data.talent.earth_shield}} can offer HPS against constant damage (i.e. Hyperlight Spark, Glyph of Destruction, Withering Touch, and Aura of Dread).

 **Utilities:**
 - If talented, use {{ site.data.talent.wind_rush_totem }} as needed to help raid members place Dimensional Tears, move Seeds of Extinction, and avoid Edge of Annihilation.